Lost Ones (Lauryn Hill song): Critical reception

 "Lost Ones" has been placed on many critics' lists of the greatest diss songs, as well as the greatest hip hop songs of all time.
 Music journalist Danyel Smith referred to it as "the greatest diss record of all time".
 In conversation with Smith, rapper MC Lyte referred to the track as "the most beautifullest diss song".
+Rolling Stone ranked it 45th on their '100 Greatest Hip Hop Songs of All Time' list.
+NME placed it on their list of '19 Of The Fiercest Diss Tracks In Hip-Hop, Rock And Pop History'.
+Complex ranked it 26th on their list of the '50 Greatest Hip Hop Diss Songs; additionally, it topped their list of the '50 Best Rap Songs Made By Women'.
+MTV placed it on their list of 'Rap's Top 10 Diss Songs' list.
+"Lost Ones" was also ranked as one of the best diss tracks by publications such as The Herald, The Guardian, and HipHopDX, being the highest ranked hip hop diss track by a woman on their list.

+Music critic Kathy Iandoli placed the song at number two on her ballot of BBC's 'Greatest Hip Hop songs of all time'.
 XXL placed it on their list of essential songs by women in hip hop.
 Christopher John Farley of Time, named it the best hip hop song (radio mix) by a woman, and the second best overall.
-Rolling Stone ranked it 45th on their '100 Greatest Hip Hop Songs of All Time' list.
-NME placed it on their list of '19 Of The Fiercest Diss Tracks In Hip-Hop, Rock And Pop History'.
-Complex ranked it 28th on their list of the '50 Greatest Hip Hop Diss Songs; additionally, it topped their list of the '50 Best Rap Songs Made By Women'.

 In 2017, The Boombox ranked the song's opening line "It's funny how money change a situation/Miscommunication lead to complication/My emancipation don't fit your equation" as the best verse by a female rapper, while also referring to it as "one of the dopest hip-hop verses of all-time".
 BET placed the same verse on their list of 'The 10 Best Verses of All Time'.
-Music critic Kathy Iandoli placed the song at number two on her ballot of BBC’s 'Greatest Hip Hop songs of all time'.
-MTV placed it on their list of 'Rap's Top 10 Diss Songs' list.
 O magazine placed the song on their list of 'The 50 Best Hip Hop songs of All Time'.